 Change Obligation to a Choice

-You can change an obligation to a choice.
-Any event in life can become tiresome or a burden if you do not think clearly.
+You can change obligation to a choice.
+Any event in life can become tiresome or a burden, depending on how you think about it.

 In any of those situations, you may feel obligated, which makes life miserable for you and anyone around you.
 But your life will be vastly different if you understand freedom and the Primary and Secondary Choices principle.